4JX/L5P-Keyboard-RGB/README.md

 Builds will be periodically uploaded to the [releases tab](https://github.com/4JX/L5P-Keyboard-RGB/releases).

-You may also download precompiled versions from [here](https://github.com/4JX/L5P-Keyboard-RGB/actions/workflows/release-rust.yml) (requires github account) by clicking the latest entry with a ✅ and going under the "artifacts" section.
+You may also download pre-compiled versions from [here](https://github.com/4JX/L5P-Keyboard-RGB/actions/workflows/release-rust.yml) (requires github account) by clicking the latest entry with a ✅ and going under the "artifacts" section.

 ## Available effects